Westhampton Beach, New York: History

-The village of Westhampton Beach was incorporated in 1928.
+Westhampton Beach Village was incorporated in 1928.
 In 1938, almost all summer homes on its barrier beach were obliterated by a hurricane resulting in twenty-nine local deaths.

 Like most of the shoreline of southern Long Island, the beach at Westhampton Beach was eroding shoreward.
 This became a political issue in the 1960s.
 The project to protect the beaches in the area from further erosion was started by the Army Corps of Engineers in 1966, but was only partially completed because of the failure to secure funds from the state and local government.
 In addition the project design was seriously flawed.
 As a result, there was increased erosion at the beaches in Westhampton Beach while, up current, the beaches actually grew.
 During the late 1970s and through the 1980s, beach homes were washed away with every severe storm (nor'easter) that hit the coast.
 It was only after the nor'easter of November 1992 destroyed over eighty homes, that the Army Corps of Engineers began renewed repair efforts.
 In the mid-1990s, fifteen historic houses were relocated by the Army Corps of Engineers.
-The homes were moved off the beach and out of harm's way, at least for a while, but the beach is still eroding and addition damage is incurred with every storm.
+The homes were moved off the beach and out of harm's way, at least for a while, but the beach is still eroding and additional damage is incurred with every storm.
 Additional work was required after Hurricane Sandy in 2012.